 - Food poisoning.
 If you are made ill from food poisoning because food has been handled, stored, prepared, or cooked incorrectly, you might be eligible to make a claim.

 - Gym accidents.
-You could also be entitled to claim if you are injured because of poorly maintained, faulty or damaged fitness equipment.
+You could also be entitled to claim if you are injured in a gym because of poorly maintained, faulty or damaged fitness equipment.

 - Unattended swimming pools.
 Swimming pools are one of the most accident-prone areas in any hotel.
 Guests can injure themselves if they slip on wet slippery surfaces around the poolside.
 In the worst possible scenario, a guest might drown in the pool.